Starter

 Moto G bestseller launch2013Drove the new growth phase in Moto volumes

-• In 2024, Motorola achieved record smartphone shipments globally, growing around 21 percent YoY, well above the market average.
+• In 2025, Motorola achieved record smartphone shipments globally, growing around 12% YoY, well above the market average.
 That’s a major highlight in Motorola Statistics.

-• According to Counterpoint, Motorola unit growth was 21 percent while the global market grew 6.4 percent, showing Motorola outperformed the average.
+• According to Counterpoint, Motorola unit growth was 21% while the global market grew 6.4%, showing Motorola outperformed the average.

-• Latin America accounted for under 50 percent of shipments for the first time, reflecting regional diversification per Motorola Statistics.
+• Latin America accounted for under 50% of shipments for the first time, reflecting regional diversification per Motorola Statistics.

-• Total units shipped around 36.6 million, roughly 3 percent global share under “Others”, captured under Motorola Statistics.
+• Total units shipped around 36.6 million, roughly 3% global share under “Others”, captured under Motorola Statistics.

-• India delivered strong volume in 2024, accounting for 13 percent of Motorola’s global shipments and the fastest regional growth in Motorola’s Statistics.
+• India remained a key growth engine in 2025, accounting for around 15% of Motorola’s global shipments and the fastest regional growth in Motorola’s Statistics.

 • In March 2025, Motorola nearly tripled exports from India to the U.S. due to tariff timing shifts, noted within the Motorola Statistics context.

-• S. smartphone surge in March 2025 was a 30 percent jump from the prior year as brands rushed imports, including Motorola, adding nuance to Motorola’s Statistics.
+• S. smartphone surge in March 2025 was a 30% jump from the prior year as brands rushed imports, including Motorola, adding nuance to Motorola’s Statistics.

 Total units shipped36.6 million units (3 %)